dkrutskikh/code-checker/README.md

     --number-of-methods=<10>    Number of Methods threshold
-    --weight-of-class=<0.33>    Weight Of Class threshold
+    --weight-of-class=<0.33>    Weight Of a Class threshold
 ```